winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 Pukkaśa got the point of the Buddha’s instruction and offered one sheet to the Tathāgata and gave one to Ānanda.
 The Buddha accepted them out of compassion for him.

 236\.
 After bowing at the Buddha’s feet, Pukkaśa then sat down to one side.
-The Buddha then gradually taught him Dharma, teaching, instructing, profiting, and delighting him.
+The Buddha then gradually taught him the Dharma, teaching, instructing, profiting, and delighting him.
 He discussed generosity, precepts, how to be born in heaven, the great danger of desire that’s polluting and impure, and the obstacle of the higher contaminants.
 [He praised] escaping it as [the most subtle, pure, and] supreme thing.
 {: #p236}

 237\.
 The Buddha knew Pukkaśa’s mind was joyous and softened, didn’t have hindrances or entanglements, and easily educated.
 As buddhas always do, the Buddha then taught Pukkaśa the noble truth of suffering … suffering’s formation … suffering’s cessation, and the noble truth of suffering’s escape.